 The plate.
 Sector Seven.

-The light flares, making me cower.
+The light flares, making me cower closer to the ground.
 Something tells me it's a bad idea to try to go down towards Sector Seven from here.
 It's too dark down that way.
-Dark?
-Wait a second.
 That's really odd.
 The skyline looks almost textured, like a slab of concrete or something close.
 In the blink of an eye, the ocean of green converges upon it as though it never existed, washing it from view.

-I'm confused.
+I'm so confused.
 That looked like broken concrete, but that can't be right.
 A twisted briar patch of metal and concrete couldn't be in the sky.
 And it's hotter in this area, the air almost completely stagnant and thick with a grainy substance I don't quite recognize.
 But it's there.
-I can feel it every time I move my fingertips.
+I can feel it every time I move my fingertips through the rain.

 Forward.
 I think I'll try going forward first.
 That's always the safest bet.
 Maybe I can find someone who can tell me where I am and how I managed to get here.
 I don't even have a train ticket stub telling me what station I arrived from, or how I ended up lying in a rain puddle on Shinra's doorstep.

-It's almost like drifting, that feeling of lacking stability with every step I try to take.
-Almost like treading, or trying to tread water in a way.
+It's almost like drifting, that feeling of lacking stability with every step I try to take unnerving.
+Almost like treading—or trying to tread water in a way.
 But that can't be right.
 It can't possibly rain underwater.
-Nor was I anywhere near any deep water where I might have fallen into it by accident and am now trying to climb out of it.
+Nor was I anywhere near any deep water where I might have fallen into it by accident and am drowning while trying to reach the surface.

 Am I even in Midgar anymore?